 One of the big advantages of ivermectin is that it appears you only need two doses in advance of infection, (usually circa 20mg taken twice, 3 days apart) because it lurks in the lungs for up to a month.
 There’s so much good evidence for ivermectin that the only possible reason that it is being ignored is that that it is off patent, hence cheap, so big pharma would rather kill it off.

 The other big contender is vitamin C. The case for it is set out in our review ‘Vitamin C—an Adjunctive Therapy for Respiratory Infection, Sepsis and COVID-19’.
-The abstract states: “Vitamin C’s antioxidant, anti-inflammatory and immunomodulating effects make it a potential therapeutic candidate, both for the prevention and amelioration of COVID-19 infection, and as an adjunctive therapy in the critical care of COVID-19.”
+The abstract states: “Vitamin C’s Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection…, anti-inflammatory and immunomodulating effects make it a potential therapeutic candidate, both for the prevention and amelioration of COVID-19 infection, and as an adjunctive therapy in the critical care of COVID-19.”

 This literature review focuses on the vulnerability to infection caused by vitamin C deficiency in respiratory infections, including COVID-19, and the variety of ways that the vitamin supports the the body during an infection.
 These include preventing, shortening duration and severity of colds and pneumonia, and its ability to reduce the potentially deadly over-reaction of the immune system to infection known as sepsis.